brian-tex/AboutMe/pages/ansible/what-is-ansible.md

 ### Why use Ansible over other solutions?
 - It’s based on a human-readable programming language called YAML.
 - It uses a push deployment method via SSH.
-Meaning, there are no applications to install on endpoint computers.
+Meaning, there are no endpoint applications to install or manage.
 - It’s platform agnostic.
 - It’s becoming the industry standard for managing and configuring servers and the services that run on them.